-As regular readers of the Dough Roller know, I use the Discover IT™ for daily purchases.
-It has no annual fee and you can earn up to 5% cash back (actually, you can earn up to 20% cash back with some online retailers).
-What you might not know is that the Discover family of companies include an online FDIC-insured bank.
-Called simply enough, Discover Bank, it offers some of the highest available interest rates on online savings and money market accounts.
-And if you already carry a Discover credit card, there are some nice features that integrate your credit card with Discover Bank.
+As regular readers of the Dough Roller know, I use the Discover it card for daily purchases.
+It has no annual fee and you can earn up to 5% cash back.
+Actually, you can earn up to 20% cash back with some online retailers.
+What you might not know is that the Discover family of companies includes an online FDIC-insured bank.
+Called simply enough, Discover Bank offers some of the highest available interest rates on online savings and money market accounts.
+If you already carry a Discover credit card, there are some nice features that integrate your card with Discover Bank.

 Discover Bank’s Products and Services

-Discover Bank offers four account types: a money market account, online savings account, certificates of deposit (CD) and an IRA CD.
-Each of these account types offer different interest rates and different access to your money.
+Discover Bank offers four account types: a money market account, an online savings account, certificates of deposit (CD), and an IRA CD.
+Each of these account types offers different interest rates and different access to your money.

-Setting up direct deposit into a money market account at Discover Bank means that customers can earn interest on their money while still having easy access with a Discover Debit (ATM) card, check, online transfer, or even with a Discover credit card.
-An initial deposit of $2,500 is required to open a Discover Bank money market account, and a $2,500 balance must be maintained to avoid fees.
-If you stay above $2,500 and the withdrawal limits, there are no fees associated with this account except for special services (e.g., wiring money, ordering checks).
+Setting up direct deposit into a money market account at Discover Bank has benefits.
+Customers can earn interest on their money immediately.
+And they still have access to the money with a debit card, check, or online transfer.
+An initial deposit of $2,500 is required to open a Discover Bank money market account.
+There are no fees associated with this account except for special services (e.g., wiring money, ordering checks).

 You can also set up automatic transfers from your existing checking or savings account.
 This is a useful way to automate your savings, whether to build up an emergency fund or to save for a future purchase.

-CDs and IRA CDs: Discover Bank offers both a traditional certificate of deposit and an IRA CD designed specifically for retirement savings.
+Discover Bank offers both a traditional certificate of deposit and an IRA CD designed specifically for retirement savings.
 The traditional CD is available with terms from 3 months to 10 years.
-With rates currently as high as 2.45%, Discover Bank makes it easy to accumulate interest that can be reinvested in the CD or transferred to another account.
+With very competitive rates, Discover Bank makes it easy to accumulate interest that can be reinvested in the CD or transferred to another account.
 With the IRA CD, Discover Bank offers both the Roth and traditional IRA CDs.
 And you can rollover a 401(k) or transfer an IRA to Discover Bank.
 The interest rates for a given term are the same for both the CD and IRA CD products.

 Both the CD and IRA CD offer what Discover Bank calls a “no penalty” feature.
 If you involuntarily lose your job, you can withdraw your funds penalty-free.
-There are limitations and restrictions on this feature (e.g., it only applies to the 12-month CD or IRA CD), so be sure to review the terms on Discover Bank’s website.
+There are limitations and restrictions on this feature.
+For example, it only applies to the 12-month CD or IRA CD.
+So be sure to review the terms on Discover Bank’s website.

 Discover Bank’s Website and Customer Service

-When you are dealing with an online bank (or anything online for that matter), the website and customer service are very important.
-Having used the Discover credit card site for a long time, I know first-hand that it is one of the easiest most feature-rich sites I’ve ever used.
+When you are dealing with an online bank, the website and customer service are critical.
+Having used the Discover website for a long time, I know first-hand that it is very easy to navigate.
 The Discover Bank site, while not as robust as the credit card site, is easy to use and offers a number of nice features.

-First, Discover Bank offers 24 hour telephone customer support.
-Whether you have questions about opening an account or an existing account, you can talk to a Discover Bank representative 24/7.
+First, Discover Bank offers 24-hour telephone customer support.
+Whether you have questions about a new or existing account, you can talk to a Discover Bank representative 24/7.
 Second, the Discover Bank website offers a number of useful financial calculators, including a savings calculator and a tool to forecast your retirement savings.
 Finally, Discover Bank offers money management tips and advice.